primus19999/primus19999/README.md

 - 👋 Hi, I’m @primus19999
-- 👀 I’m interested in javascript
+- 👀 I’m interested in javascript javascript and React.js
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript and React.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me primusghost1999@gmail.com